 Ideation is the creative process of generating, developing, and curating new ideas.
 Aha! allows you to collect, curate, and promote ideas into features or initiatives to ensure that key feedback and requests are seamlessly integrated into your planning, roadmapping, and development processes.
-Ideas can be collected through a submit only portal, a private portal or a public portal for each product and workspace.
+Ideas can be collected through a submit only portal, a private portal or a public portal for each workspace.

 Once an idea is submitted, it is populated in the Ideas section of Aha! and accessible under the Ideas > Overview, Ideas > List, and Ideas > Chart sub-menus.